Department of Counselling and Psychology Course Outline

 Course Aims

-This course introduces key social psychological theories and research relating to the societal context; their relevance to daily life; and how to acquire social psychological knowledge through scientific investigation.
-The course begins with a general introduction to social psychology and its methodology, and then proceeds to interesting psychological phenomena on the social self; social perception; social relations such as persuasion, conformity and prejudice; and applications to the real world.
-The course will provide practical experience in carrying out social research, and encourage a critical awareness of the topic.
+This course introduces key social psychological theories and research related to our daily life.
+Students will learn basic research methods in social psychology and be provided with practical experience on how to acquire social psychological knowledge through scientific investigation.
+The course begins with a general introduction to social psychology and its methodology, and then proceeds to topics such as the social self, social perceptions, and intergroup relationships.

 Course Intended Learning Outcomes (CILOS)

-4. discuss and evaluate broad and controversial issues in social psychology, for
+1. Discuss broad and controversial issues in social psychology

-6. discuss the ethical issues which arise from experiments in social psychology.
+5. Discuss ethical issues arise from different experiments in social psychology.

 Assessment